MarkWilcock/Python-ML-Course/Introduction.md

 * Regression is a technique for estimating a numeric value (answering the question how much or how many)
 * Classification is a technique for estimating a category.
 For example is an email spam or not-spam.
 Is a credit card transaction fraudulent or not?
 Classification can be either binary or multinomial.

-Supervised vs unsupervised learning
+Supervised and unsupervised learning are two fundamental types of machine learning.

+* In supervised learning, the model is trained using labeled data, where each input has a corresponding known output.
+For example, we use supervised learning to  predict house prices using historical data (features like size, location) and corresponding prices (labels).
+* In unsupervised learning, the model is trained on data without labeled responses, so it tries to find hidden patterns or grouping.
+For example, we use unsupervised learning to group customers into different segments based on purchasing behavior

-# scikit-learn
+## The scikit-learn package

-scikit-learn offers a set of models including:
+This is the main ML packgae that we use in the course.  scikit-learn offers a set of models including:

 * linear regreassion
 * logistic regression (depite its name, this is a classification model)